Fell On Black Days

 And wash away the rain"

---Black Hole Sun, Chris Cornell, Soundgarden, 1994
+- Black Hole Sun, Chris Cornell, Soundgarden, 1994

 It was only one trading day, but it was jarring for many nonetheless.
 For the first time since September 2016, the S&P 500 Index (NYSEARCA:SPY) fell by more than -1.8% on Wednesday.